nicolashernandez/PyRATA/README.md

 * when a quantifier step is not valid, the parsing should be aborted wo waiting for expression parsing
 * solve the shift/reduce conflict with AND and OR  ; The parser does not know what to apply between Rule 10    classconstraint -> partofclassconstraint,  and   (Rule 11    classconstraint -> partofclassconstraint AND classconstraint and Rule 12  or  classconstraint -> partofclassconstraint OR classconstraint) ; sol1 : removing Rule 10 since classconstraint should only be used to combine atomic constraint (at least two); but consequently negation should be accepted wo class (i.e. bracket) and with quantifier if so ; the use of empty rule lead to Parsing error: found token type= RBRACKET  with value= ] but not expected ; sol2 : which solve the problem, inverse the order partofclassconstraint AND classconstraint  -> classconstraint AND partofclassconstraint
 * done nltk facilities to turn it into pyrata data structure
-* implement optional quantifier:
+* implement optional quantifier in quantifiedstep
-* implement any in quantifiedstep
+* implement any quantifier in quantifiedstep
 * symbol ':' turned into '=' (since it had an equal meaning)
+* implement pyrata_re.search
 * implement pyrata_re.findall
 * implement pyrata_re.finditer
 * README with a section part for the user